FlyingTasters2017/FlyingTasters/README.md

 * the process to build your own FlyingTasters,
 * the steps required in order to make changes and extend the FlyingTasters system.

+# TODO [Add high level diagram of the system and its components]

 # Where is the information?

 Please access our [wiki](https://github.com/FlyingTasters2017/FlyingTasters/wiki)